tlpss/Cloth-Dataset/README.md

 #### Obtaining desired dataset formats
-The labeled datasets can be exported from CVAT in the YOLO format (detection or segmentation) and the COCO instances format (detection/segmentation).
-The COCO keypoints format is atm only supported when skeletons are used.
-We do not use this but have an alternative flow in which we export the data in the CVAT Images format and then use custom code to convert that into a COCO Keypoints dataset.

-To create COCO keypoints datasets, we use the `airo-dataset-tools` package.
-A number of steps are bundled in [this](artf_clothes/scripts/create_coco_dataset.py) script:
+To create COCO keypoints datasets, we use the `airo-dataset-tools` package and perform following steps:

-1. Export the dataset annotations from cvat in their image format and save it in the parent dir of the dataset images
+1. Export the dataset annotations from cvat in their image format and save the file in the parent directory of the dataset images
+2. create a coco categories file that describes the semantic classes, using the `scripts/create_coco_categories.py` script.

-2. Convert to COCO format using `airo-dataset-tools convert-cvat-to-coco-keypoints --add_segmentation  <path-to-cvat-xml `
+2. Convert the cvat file to COCO format using `airo-dataset-tools convert-cvat-to-coco-keypoints --coco_categories <coco-categories-file> --add_segmentation  <path-to-cvat-xml> `
 3. (if needed) change the relative base of the image paths to match your coco dataset structure.
 4. inspect the dataset and annotations with Fiftyone to make sure all looks fine: `airo-dataset-tools fiftyone-coco-viewer <path-to-coco-json> -l keypoints -l segmentations -l detections`

 5. (TODO) convert to YOLO formats.

+A number of steps are bundled in [this](artf_clothes/scripts/create_coco_dataset.py) script.

 #### Resizing